esumbar/programming-erlang-chapter-23/README.md

 	(main@gilda)6> mnesia:create_table(state, [{disc_copies, [node()]}, {disc_only_copies, nodes()}, {attributes, record_info(fields, state)}]).
 	{atomic,ok}

 Afterwards, the `init_tables/1` function in the `lib_tester_db` module was revised to just call `mnesia:wait_for_tables/2` and the others were converted to _dirty_ Mnesia operations.
+These operations could be distributed among the `prime_tester_server` and `load_balancer` modules using transactions, but that was not done.

 In exercise 6, I converted the table copy type on node `backup@gilda` from `disc_only_copies` to `disc_copies`.

 	(main@gilda)57> mnesia:change_table_copy_type(state, backup@gilda, disc_copies).

 With this setup, I was able to halt one of the nodes and resume on the other.
 Commenting-out the call to `lib_tester_db:decrement_load/2` in the `load_balancer` module, as before, helps to demonstrate proper operation.
 When the app is manually restarted on the other node, all the requests performed on the halted node are rerun.
-As takeover and failover (and distributed OTP in general) are not covered in the text, I did not try to fulfill the problem specification that way.
+As takeover and failover (and distributed OTP in general) are not covered in the text, I did not try to fulfill the problem specification in that way.

-dropped the `lib_tester_db` module and took advantage of transactions and distributed the database operations among the testers and load balancer.